morrisonlevi/Ardent/README.md

 ##### PHP 5.4
 This project requires **PHP 5.4** because it uses Traits, the callable type-hint and short-array syntax.
 Depending on how long this project takes to mature it might require PHP 5.5 for its generators and improved handling of non-scalar keys in Iterators.

-##### An Autoloader
-This project does not provide an autoloader.
-This project uses a natural 1-to-1 mapping of the class or interface name to the filesystem.
-This project supports the tool [composer](http://getcomposer.org/) which can generate an autoloader for you.

 ##### Patience
 This project is unstable and subject to significant changes from release to release.
 Therefore it requires that you exercise patience if you use it in your project.